-Table 3-9 Landscape and Visual mitigation measures - construction phase
+Table 3-10 Traffic and Road Safety mitigation measures - construction phase

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Topographical impacts to landscape Minor The heights of building, fences and any other tall structures will aim to minimise their visibility from the road.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Light Pollution Moderate Any flood lights required during night time construction activities will be directed onto the site, with a maximum position angle of 30° from vertical, therefore minimising any potential light leakage and impacts at night.
+EPC As soon as the works start and throughout construction period.
+Minor Topographical impacts to landscape Minor The heights of building, fences and any other tall structures will aim to minimise their visibility from the road.
 The grading of the site, will aim to match the surrounding topography and avoid any sudden changes in ground height between the project boundary and surrounding landscape.
 EPC As soon as the works start and throughout construction period.
-Minor Light Pollution Moderate Any flood lights required during night time construction activities will be directed onto the site, with a maximum position angle of 30° from vertical, therefore minimising any potential light spill, glare and sky glow.
-EPC As soon as the works start and throughout construction period Minor
+Negligible

-3.2.10 Socioeconomic
+3.2.10 Socio-economic

-Table 3-10 Socio-economic mitigation measures - construction phase
+Table 3-11 Socio-economic mitigation measures - construction phase

-Impact/ Source Initial Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impacts Employment and Accommodation Minor Positive The project will seek to employ local workers where these are willing and available and have the skills required for the task.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Employment and Accommodation Minor Positive The project will seek to employ local workers where they are willing and available and have the skills required for the task.
 Non-specialist job opportunities will be offered to the local residents prior to hiring of employees from other areas when possible.
 The employment of women and vulnerable groups will be specifically targeted when possible.
 EPC As soon as the works start and throughout construction period.
 Moderate Positive Establish and implement a recruiting policy and ensure that the necessary measures to mitigate negative impacts associated to labour and working conditions are implemented (e.g. child and forced labour, exploitation, excessive overtime, insufficient wages, harassment, unsafe/unhygienic living and working conditions, etc.).
 Labour and working conditions will be aligned with IFC standards.
-Workers' accommodation (if required, as it is not envisaged at this stage) will comply with IFC standards.
-Strict controls over the provision of housing shall prevent any unplanned settlements from developing.
-A Retrenchment Plan will be prepared for moving from construction to operation.
-Purchases Minor Positive The EPC will only engage with reputable suppliers that do not use force or child labour and are capable to comply with the environmental and social standards established by the IFC for suppliers.
+Workers' accommodation (if required, as it is not envisaged at this stage) will comply with IFC standards and will not be located next to the isolated households that are near the project site.
+EPC Strict controls over the provision of housing shall prevent any unplanned settlements from developing.
+EPC A Retrenchment Plan will be prepared for the transition from construction to operation.
+EPC & Project Company Purchases Minor Positive The EPC will only engage with reputable suppliers that do not use force or child labour and are capable to comply with the environmental and social standards established by the IFC for suppliers.
 EPC As soon as the works start and throughout construction period.
-Minor Positive The EPC will only engage with reputable subcontractors that do not use force or child labour and are capable to implement the applicable environmental and social measures established in the CESMP and other documents applicable to the construction of the project.
-Purchase of goods and services within the local/regional area will be prioritized.
+Moderate Positive The EPC will only engage with reputable subcontractors that do not use force or child labour and are capable to implement the applicable environmental and social measures established in the CESMP and other documents applicable to the construction of the project.